cdesgrange/cdesgrange.github.io/about.md

 I am an astrophysicist.
 By using observations from large telescopes on the ground or in space, my research focuses on how look like planetary systems, how planets form and evolve.

-Since November 2024, I am carrying out my first postdoc at the European Southern Observatory (ESO) in Chile as a ESO Fellow.
+Since November 2024, I have been carrying out my first postdoc at the European Southern Observatory (ESO) in Chile as a ESO Fellow.
 This job allows me to work on my research on exoplanets and circumstellar disks, and observing at the emblematic Very Large Telescope 80 nights/year, as part of my observational duties (on UT3).

 Besides work, I am a traveler, a lover of great outdoors and landscape photographer.